nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/brute_force_d20_simulator.md

 This snippet is a completely inefficient simulator of a 20 sided dice.
-To create a "succussful roll" the snippit has to generate  dozens of random numbers.
+To create a "succussful roll" the snippet has to generate  dozens of random numbers.

 ### Import random module